 Benefits Packages and Rewards

 Employees love perks and benefits.
 If you can, you really need to make sure that you offer a package that is in-line with the personality of your employees.
-For example, if your team are quite active in fitness, then give them a free gym membership.
+For example, if your team is quite active in fitness, then give them a free gym membership.
 If you aren’t quite sure, then a retirement savings plan is always good.
-Flexitime, telecommuting and even health insurance can also go a really long way in helping retain your employees.
-If you want to find out more, then check out these Sling employee incentive programs.
+Flexitime, telecommuting, and even health insurance can also go a really long way in helping retain your employees.

 If you do happen to know that an employee is leaving, or if they have mentioned the concept before, then it helps to conduct a “stay” interview.
 This is where you ask them why they are planning on leaving, and even what you can do to try to make them stay.
 Find out what they love about your company, and what made them come to work for you in the first place, as well.
 By doing this, you give them the additional help and support they need, and you can also work out any issues that they may be having, possibly avoiding their plans to leave the company.